Need Emergency Financial Assistance? These Resources Can Help

-Have you ever found yourself worrying about how to get help with bills or other emergency expenses that pop up out of the blue?
-You wouldn’t be alone.
+You wouldn’t be alone if you’ve ever found yourself worrying about how to get help with bills or other emergency expenses that pop up out of the blue.
 According to NBC News, 65% of Americans lose sleep due to anxiety over finances.

-Fortunately, there are resources available to people who need emergency financial assistance and aren’t sure how to get rid of debt.
+We understand how difficult it can be to get help with finances, but know that there is hope.
+There are resources available to you if you need emergency financial assistance and aren’t sure how to get rid of debt.
 This article outlines the ways you can find your way back to financial security through government assistance, nonprofit programs, and online fundraising.

 Five signs you might need financial help